A Sampling of Satisfied Customers:

 The days of swipe & sign credit card processing are numbered.
 In the wake of large-scale data breaches and identity theft, both retailers and shoppers worldwide have begun demanding greater security.

-In place of traditional credit cards are chip-enabled payment technologies developed by Europay, MasterCard and Visa (EMV).
+Chip-enabled payment technologies developed by Europay, MasterCard and Visa (EMV), are replacing traditional credit cards.

 At first glance, EMV credit card processing looks surprisingly similar to magstripe processing — but with one tiny difference.
-Each card comes equipped with a security chip that must be scanned and authorized with each transaction.
+Cards now come equipped with a security chip, or smart chip, that must be scanned and authorized with each transaction.
+The chip interacts with the merchant’s point-of-sale device to make sure the payment card, combined with a PIN number or signature, is valid and belongs to the person using the card.
+This kind of chip technology adds layers of security against fraud and is virtually impossible to duplicate.

 Get Started Today